Churchill County School District updates

 Food Services Update

-To better serve ChurchillCSD families, we have added three more sites for the remote drop-off routes.
-Food Services will now be offering pick-up sites at Allen Road/Mt.
+Food Services is offering pick-up sites at Allen Road/Mt.
 View, Serpa Way/Broadway Street and Silver State/Gummow Road.
 These sites will also have WiFi access.

 Remote drop-off pick-up times will remain the same (10-11 a.m.) and all buses will continue to offer Wifi services (except for Bus 53 @ Churchill Village).